 your rights as a consumer

 You always have the right to select the facility to repair your vehicle.
 If you want to have your vehicle repaired at a shop that isn't on a list provided by an insurer, you are free to do so.
+A shop on an insurer’s list of preferred providers most likely offers the insurer a discounted rate, and the insurer provides you with their warranty on your repairs.
+However, most shops also warranty their repairs to some degree.
 If you have questions about laws in the state of Utah, or wish to learn more about your rights, visit insurance.utah.gov for more information.

 Diminished value is the term we use to describe the loss you may incur when you sell your vehicle after it has been in a documented collision.
 The value of a vehicle that has a “dirty” history is certainly less than a comparable vehicle with a “clean” history.
 Regardless of where or how your vehicle is repaired, this can have a negative impact down the road.
 Currently in Utah, you do not have the right to be compensated for diminished value if you are the insured, or “at-fault” party.
 However, if you were not at fault, you may pursue compensation for the value lost from a vehicle with a history that includes a collision or another type of loss.
 Inquire with the insurance company or other party involved about this cost, and if necessary, contact legal counsel for help.